emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 This section demonstrates how to create a Connector to connect the Sink to the MySQL server.

-The following steps assume that you run both EMQX and TDengine on the local machine.
-If you have TDengine and EMQX running remotely, adjust the settings accordingly.
+The following steps assume that you run both EMQX and MySQL on the local machine.
+If you have MySQL and EMQX running remotely, adjust the settings accordingly.

 1. Enter the EMQX Dashboard and click **Integration** -> **Connectors**.
 2. Click **Create** in the top right corner of the page.